 Once this form is submitted it will be sent to a dedicated team and they will assess your request and will inform you of the outcome within 30 calendar days.

-Please make sure that the person requesting the opt out has the capacity and authority on the account to do so
+Please make sure that the person requesting the opt out has the capacity and authority on the account to do so.

 Personal Customers - sole and/or joint accounts (Note – both joint account holders’ signatures are required)